resource/Front-End-Standards/Stylesheets/Sass.md

-# SASS (Syntactically Awesome StyleSheets)
+# Sass

-Promoting the "Resource Way" of writing awesome SASS.
-"Stay SASSy, Resource"
+Promoting the "Resource Way" of writing awesome Sass.
+"Stay Sassy, Resource"

 ## Table of Contents